 The hope of meeting new, interesting people and learning as much as possible is part of the reason Joseph decided to spend this summer at KBS.

-“I just think it seemed like a great place to really, really learn,” said Joseph.
+“I just think it seemed like a great place to really, really learn,” says Joseph.
 “It’s a really strong program here, and also just a good place to connect with people in their fields.”

 Joseph has also gained new appreciation for applying concepts he’s learned in his courses to his research.

-“I think one thing I’ve learned that’s new is just integrating a lot of the stuff I’ve learned in classes and applying that to actually studying population modelling,” said Joseph.
+“I think one thing I’ve learned that’s new is just integrating a lot of the stuff I’ve learned in classes and applying that to actually studying population modelling,” says Joseph.
 “Because it’s one thing to learn it all in a class, and it’s another to actually use it.
 So that’s been a good thing to learn here this summer.”

 Joseph was interviewed by Abigail Comar, the 2021 KBS external communications intern.
 Abigail is majoring in fisheries and wildlife and journalism at Michigan State University, with concentrations in conservation biology, environmental science and health reporting.